mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 # Intro - Why Digital Twins Matter and how MongoDB enables them
-The digital twin is a digital representation of the state of the physical world in real time.
-The data flow between the digital and the physical world is bidirectional.
-Therefore the state of a device can be changed via the digital or the physical model vice versa.
+Digital Twins are a digital representation of the state of the physical world in real time.
+Additionally, the data flow between the digital and the physical world is bidirectional.
+Therefore the state of the physical device can be changed via the digital model or vice versa.

-A few use cases of digital twins are:
+A few major use cases of digital twins are:

 **1- Equipment Health Monitoring** - Condition Based Monitoring (CBM) of equipment health that helps in mission planning and ensuring that the selected vessels/ships are ‘healthy’ to perform the necessary mission